One year ago, on February 11, 2013, NASA launched the Landsat 8 Earth-observing satellite from Vandenberg Air Force Base near Lompoc, Calif.

 "Both NASA Goddard and the USGS EROS Center have developed and maintained unique capabilities, where each Center leverages on the strength and expertise of the other, avoiding duplication, and ensuring the success of each mission," Kelly continued.
 "As we look at alternatives for sustained land imaging, we must make good use of our combined expertise so we can achieve the twin goals of pursuing the timely implementation of a land imaging capability to minimize any potential data gaps while leveraging the most promising technologies."

 A year after launch, the record for Landsat 8 is clear.
-The new satellite strikes an effective balance of introducing new technologies and capabilities while maintaining compatibility with the existing 41 years of Landsat data.
+With over 160,000 images acquired and made available to users worldwide in its first year, the new satellite strikes an effective balance of introducing new technologies and capabilities while maintaining compatibility with the existing 41 years of Landsat data.
 With the seamless integration of Landsat 8 into the family, the Landsat program continues to provide objective information about the Earth that is trustworthy, easily accessible, and useful in many different fields of science and resource management.